estherrios2/TIME/README.md

 10. time.runningProcesses() //present all running processes

 These shell operations will be incorporated as T.I.M.E.’s features through a readable structure and syntax that will only work for the Linux operating system.
-This programming language can be written in any available text editor as long as its file extension is .time.

 # III.
 Example of a Program